iivanoo/covid-apps-observer/data/data_au/reports/resources/de.xikolo.openwho___3.3.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="de.xikolo.openwho 3 reviews"/>
 </p>

+> Sir, Plzz improve the quality of the certificate awarded by the WHO to the participants to increase more & more participation as well as awareness of the people in this contest organised by OpenWHO.<br> :date: __2020-05-24 16:44:50__

+> Some extent it's very good and its provide guidelines to advert disease.<br> :date: __2020-05-23 18:33:55__

 > Nice app however difficult to watch video presentations<br> :date: __2020-05-14 19:35:42__